-York College student reports being raped
+York College student reports being raped in dorm room

 A York College student has reported to campus safety officers that he was raped in his dorm room two months ago.

 The student made the complaint Saturday, according to the school's crime and safety log, which states the alleged rape happened Sept.
 5.